 Leadership plays a big role.
 It sets the tone.
 Culture is a living, ever-changing, organic thing that’s carried out in different ways and defined every day.
-When leaders are standard-bearers, it makes the culture that much more apparent.
+When leaders are standard-bearers it makes the culture much more apparent.

-Some of the ways that culture is lived out is influenced by its three overlapping layers, which Katie identifies as global, location, and team.
+According to Katie, some of the ways that culture is lived out is influenced by three overlapping layers: global, location, and team.

 This is the overarching culture of your company.
 The values, principles, and working environment you and all your employees will hold fast to.